 What Is A Nursing Pillow

 Not every mother needs a nursing pillow, but it can definitely be a lifesaver for many.

 Nursing pillows are typically firmer than regular bed pillows which gives baby more support and positions them at just the right height for feeding (right at the breast).

-With the pillow holding the baby up, it can take strain off the mother’s back, neck, and shoulders when breastfeeding.
+With the pillow holding the baby up, it can take the strain off the mother’s back, neck, and shoulders when breastfeeding.